ansys/pyansys-dev-guide/doc/source/getting-started/index.rst

 - Machine learning using `TensorFlow <https://www.tensorflow.org/>`_

 .. note::
-   If you are new to GitHub, see `The ReadMe Project
+   If you are new to GitHub and open source projects, see `The ReadMe Project
    <https://github.com/readme>`_.
 This monthly newsletter highlights
    the best from the open source software community, providing links to feature articles, developer stories, guides, and podcasts.